French election gag sparks fun and fury on web

 Some messages relayed unofficial partial results or send-ups of result headlines, using candidates' real names, but with their scores blotted out or drowned in a jumble of numbers and characters.

-Among the myriad messages with a wartime ring were ones that mocked Sarkozy for his 2007 post-victory cruise aboard the private yacht of multi-millionaire businessman Vincent Bollore.
+Among the myriad messages with a wartime ring were ones that mocked Sarkozy for his 2007 post-victory cruise aboard the private yacht of multi-millionaire businessman Vincent Bollore: Ran one: "Pink wave turns to tsunami, Bollore yacht in difficulty."

+(Additional reporting by Thierry Leveque; Editing by Paul Taylor and Alastair Macdonald)